bitwiseworks/python-os2/Doc/library/zipfile.rst

 advanced use of this module will require an understanding of the format, as defined in `PKZIP Application Note`_.

-This module does not currently handle multi-disk ZIP files.
+This module does not handle multipart ZIP files.
 It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GiB in size).
-It supports decryption of encrypted files in ZIP archives, but it currently cannot create an encrypted file.
+It supports decryption of encrypted files in ZIP archives, but it cannot create an encrypted file.
 Decryption is extremely slow as it is implemented in native Python rather than C.